 Nada Debs x Studio Lél

-The ‘Gandhara Carapace’ collection illustrates Nada Debs' world-renowned multicultural approach to design, as well as her talent for revisiting fine crafts in a contemporary light.
-The collection was born from the collaboration between Nada Debs and Meher Asad, a graduate of the Pratt Institute in NYC and artistic director of Studio Lél, which for thirty years has been committed to preserving and re-interpreting the art of stone inlay.
+The ‘Gandhara Carapace’ collection illustrates Nada Debs’ multicultural approach, recognized worldwide, as well as her talent for revisiting fine crafts in a contemporary light.
+The collection was born from the collaboration between Nada Debs and Meherunnisa Asad, artistic director of Studio Lél in Pakistan, which for thirty years has been committed to preserving and reinterpreting the art of stone inlay.

 -